 You can also cast your whole screen in the Casts app by opening the side menu and selecting Cast Screen / Audio.

-As well as the existing Chromecasts on the market, Google also announced a Chromecast Ultra that supports HDR and 4K — that’s coming soon.
+As well as the existing Chromecasts on the market, Google also offer the Chromecast Ultra that supports HDR and 4K.
 In addition, some smart TVs support Chromecast natively, including those from Samsung, Sony and LG.

 2. What about USB-C to HDMI?